dvorijs/dvori/README.md

 const response = await client.get({ ...config });
 ```

 Plugins become even more useful if you have multiple API's or API endpoints that have different requirements.
-See the examples to see how plugins can be mixed and matched to create multiple easy to use API clients.
+Checkout the examples to see how plugins can be mixed and matched to create multiple easy to use API clients.

 ## Compose Middleware